-Tuesday’s ‘Bold And The Beautiful’ Spoilers: Ridge Shatters Carter With News About Zoe
+Tuesday's 'Bold And The Beautiful' Spoilers: Ridge Shatters Carter With News About Zoe

-Tuesday’s The Bold and the Beautiful spoilers hint that Carter Walton (Lawrence Saint-Victor) is about to have a very bad day.
-When Ridge Forrester (Thorsten Kaye) storms in to see him, he has no idea that his whole world is about to come tumbling down.
+Tuesday's The Bold and the Beautiful spoilers hint that Carter Walton (Lawrence Saint-Victor) is about to have a very bad day.
+When Ridge Forrester (Thorsten Kaye) storms in to see him, he has no idea his whole world is about to come tumbling down.
 Yet, by the time Ridge finishes saying his piece, the attorney will be shattered.

 But Ridge confronted Zende and Zoe after he heard them talking about their chemistry.
 He also overheard how Zoe pushed to sleep with Zende, but the designer didn't want to betray his friend.
 Ridge blasted them both and vowed to tell Carter even though Zoe begged him to keep quiet.